A-234 (nerve agent)

 A-234 is an organophosphate nerve agent.
 It was developed in the Soviet Union under the FOLIANT program and is one of the group of compounds referred to as Novichok agents that were revealed by Vil Mirzayanov.
-In March 2018 the Russian ambassador to the UK, Alexander Yakovenko, claimed to have been informed by British authorities that A-234 had been identified as the agent used in the poisoning of Sergei and Yulia Skripal.
-Vladimir Uglev, one of the inventors of the Novichok series of compounds, said he was "99 percent sure that it was A-234" in relation to the 2018 Amesbury poisonings, noting its unusually high persistence in the environment.
+In March 2018, the Russian ambassador to the UK, Alexander Yakovenko, claimed to have been informed by British authorities that A-234 had been identified as the agent used in the poisoning of Sergei and Yulia Skripal in Salisbury.
+Vladimir Uglev, a Russian chemist who worked on the Novichok series of compounds, said he was "99 percent sure that it was A-234" in relation to the 2018 Amesbury poisonings that resulted in the death of Dawn Sturgess and the poisoning of another British national, noting its unusually high persistence in the environment.

-According to a classified report by the United States Army National Ground Intelligence Center, the agent designated as A-232 and its ethyl analog A-234, developed under the FOLIANT program, "are as toxic as VX, as resistant to treatment as soman, and more difficult to detect and easier to manufacture than VX".
-Of the agent's binary versions, one is reportedly formed by acetonitrile and an organic phosphate "that can be disguised as a pesticide precursor," while for another, Bill Gertz wrote, "soldiers need only add alcohol".
+According to a classified report by the United States Army National Ground Intelligence Center, the agent designated as A-232 and its ethyl analog A-234, developed under the FOLIANT program, were "as toxic as VX, as resistant to treatment as soman, and more difficult to detect and easier to manufacture than VX".

 No certain data on toxicity exist but it is estimated that the median lethal concentration of A-234 is 7 mg/m3.
-This means that half of 70 kg men under slight physical activity – breathing 15 litres of air per minute – would die within two minutes of exposure.
-This equates to median lethal dose of 0.2 mg via respiration.
+This means that half of 70 kg individuals under slight physical activity – breathing 15 litres of air per minute – would die within two minutes of exposure.
+This equates to a median lethal dose of 0.2 mg via respiration.

 Regulated chemical under the Chemical Weapons Convention

-A-234 has recently (entry into force 7 June 2020) been added to Schedule 1 of the Annex on Chemicals of the Chemical Weapons Convention and it has been explicitly named as an example compound for schedule 1.A.14.
+As of 7 June 2020, A-234 has been added to Schedule 1 of the Annex on Chemicals of the Chemical Weapons Convention and it has been explicitly named as an example compound for schedule 1.A.14.
 For chemicals listed in Schedule 1, the most stringent declaration and verification measures are in place combined with far-reaching limits and bans on production and use.
+It is notable to say that Annex 1 does not explicitly relate this structure to the name A-234, instead adding this particular structure to the prohibited compounds section.